JOURNEY-CP/NOTES/DBMS/DataModels/README.md

    - An entity contains a real-world property called attribute.
 This is the characteristics of that attribute.
 Example: The entity teacher has the property like teacher id, salary, age, etc.
 - Relationship:
   - Relationship tells how two attributes are related.
 Example: Teacher works for a department

-- An entity set is a group of similar entities and these entities can have attributes
+An entity set is a group of similar entities and these entities can have attributes

 ![ER-diagram](https://beginnersbook.com/wp-content/uploads/2015/04/E-R-Diagram.png)

+In above diagram,
+- Rectangle---------->Entity Sets
+- Ellipses---------->Attributes
+- Diamonds---------->Relationship Set
+- Double Ellipses---------->Multivalued Attributes
+- Dashed Ellipses---------->Derived Attributes
+- Double Rectangles---------->Weak Entity Sets
+- Lines---------->They link attributes to Entity Sets and Entity sets to Relationship Set
+- Double Lines---------->Total participation of an entity in a relationship set